 Professional Membership Bodies and Registers are a good place to look as the practitioners listed will be required to provide evidence of their qualifications and insurance.
 Always check for the counsellor’s credentials and professional memberships and ask the counsellor to describe their way of working to ensure this is suitable for you.

 I’m not sure if counselling is for me?
 Having an initial phone call to discuss your needs can help you to decide if Counselling is right for you.
 If you are unsure, we can arrange a short discussion with no obligation to continue there is no cost for this.

 What types of issues do you work with?
 There are some commonly identified areas that may cause someone to seek counselling and I can work with you to understand and reduce difficulties experienced due to: Anxiety, Addictions, Depression, Grief & Loss, Health Anxiety, Low Confidence or Self Esteem, Relationship difficulties, Stress, Trauma and for Personal Development Needs such as assertiveness.
 Follow this link

 How much do you charge?
 Fees: Individual Counselling £40 per session payable at the start of each session.
 I will review my fees annually, I believe in fairness and equity in the availability and accessibility of therapy, and can agree concessionary rates for clients on low income.

 When can I book a session?
-I am available for appointments on Tuesday -Friday between the hours of 9am-8pm, last appointment on Fridays is 4pm, weekend appointments by agreement.
+I am available for appointments on Monday & Friday between the hours of 9am-6pm, last appointment on Fridays is 4pm, evenings appointments Tuesday & Wednesday, weekend appointments by agreement.